Influence of the French Revolution: Belgium

-French invaded the territory of modern-day Belgium and controlled it between 1794–1814.
+French invaded the territory of modern-day Belgium and controlled it between 1794 and 1814.
 The French imposed reforms and incorporated the territory into France.
 New rulers were sent in by Paris.
 Belgian men were drafted into the French wars and heavily taxed.
 Nearly everyone was Catholic, but the Church was repressed.
 Resistance was strong in every sector, as Belgian nationalism emerged to oppose French rule.
 The French legal system, however, was adopted, with its equal legal rights, and abolition of class distinctions.
 Belgium now had a government bureaucracy selected by merit.